 Emotional Support Counseling: Therapy/(LCSW)

 I utilize a holistic approach to wellbeing for people seeking quality of life.
-My approach includes alternative modalities such as Energy Psychology Techniques (EFT, TAT), Mindfulness, Aromatherapy, Minimalism For Wellbeing… as well as traditional modalities such as Cognitive Behavioral Therapy, Motivational Interviewing… I work with clients in creating a plan of treatment that best fits their goals.
+My approach includes alternative modalities such as Energy Psychology Techniques (EFT, TAT), Mindfulness, Aromatherapy, un-cluttering one's mind, calendar and space--a philosophy of Minimalism (I do not work with people with the sole diagnosis of Hoarding--I am not trained in the specialty of hoarding), as well as traditional modalities such as Cognitive Behavioral Therapy, Motivational Interviewing… I work with clients in creating a plan of treatment that best fits their goals.

-I offer a sacred space where people come to experience support and healing of mind, body and spirit.
-I work with adults, individuals and couples.
+I offer a (virtual) sacred space where people come to experience support and healing of mind, body and soul.
+I work with adults (18 years and over), individuals and couples.

 “Healing may not be so much about getting better, as about letting go of everything that isn’t you—all of the expectations, all of the beliefs, and becoming who you are.”
 (Rachel Naomi Remen)